 A rate hold reserves a rate for a set period while you shop.
 The Financial Consumer Agency of Canada states that a pre-approval may lock in an interest rate for sixty to one hundred and thirty days, depending on the lender.

-If rates climb while you are house hunting, your held rate stays put.
-If rates drop, most lenders let you take the lower rate at closing.
-It is heads-you-win, tails-you-do-not-lose.
+If rates climb while you are house hunting, your held rate stays in place.
+If rates fall, many lenders allow you to take the lower rate at closing instead.

-But a rate hold is not a guarantee.
-The lender, the property, and the final application still matter.
-Some holds expire if you do not find a property in time.
-Some come with conditions that surprise buyers later.
-When I issue a rate hold for a client, I tell them exactly what is held, what is conditional, and when a fresh review may be needed.
-No fine print games.
+Still, a rate hold is not a guarantee.
+The lender, the property, and the final application continue to matter.
+Some holds expire if you do not purchase in time.
+Others come with conditions buyers do not notice until later.

 What Can Still Go Wrong After Pre-Approval

 Pre-approval is preparation, not a promise.
-I want you to hear me on this, because it is the single most important thing in this article.
+This is the single most important thing buyers need to understand.

-Buyers who understand this make cleaner offers, protect their deposit, and avoid stretching into a home that only worked on paper.
+Buyers who understand this make smarter offers, protect their deposits, and avoid stretching into homes that only worked on paper.

 Pre-Approval Letter vs Final Mortgage Approval

-A pre-approval letter is about you.
-It says, based on your income, credit, down payment, and debts, here is what you can probably borrow.
-It is not tied to a specific home.
-It comes with conditions: satisfactory appraisal, no material change in your finances, final document verification.
+A pre-approval letter focuses on you as the borrower.
+Based on your income, credit, down payment, and debts, it estimates what you can likely borrow.
+It is not tied to a specific property and still comes with conditions: satisfactory appraisal, no material change in your finances, and final document verification.

-The gap between those two letters is where financing surprises live.
-Your job is to keep that gap as small as possible.
-My job is to walk beside you the whole way.
+Your job is to keep that gap small.
+My job is to guide you through it.

 How the Pre-Approval Process Works